geoffreybennett/alsa-scarlett-gui/docs/iface-large.md

-# ALSA Scarlett2 Control Panel
+# ALSA Scarlett Control Panel

 ## Large Scarlett 2nd and 3rd Gen and Clarett Interfaces

-This document describes how to use the ALSA Scarlett2 Control Panel with the larger Scarlett 2nd Gen, 3rd Gen, and Clarett USB interfaces:
+This document describes how to use the ALSA Scarlett Control Panel with the larger Scarlett 2nd Gen, 3rd Gen, and Clarett USB interfaces:

 - Scarlett 2nd Gen 6i6, 18i8, 18i20